 Homicide Defense Attorney

-When facing a charge of homicide in Philadelphia or the surrounding counties, it is imperative that you obtain the best attorney possible.
-Homicide cases in Pennsylvania are far more complex and involve a variety of elements that only an effective and experienced attorney can adequately manage.
-Inexperienced attorneys will not fare well against the aggressive homicide units in the various district attorneys' offices in the Commonwealth.
+Pennsylvania homicide cases are far more complex than other types of criminal cases.
+Murder charges involve a variety of elements that only an effective, experienced, and extremely knowledgeable attorney can adequately manage.
+Inexperienced attorneys will not fare well against the aggressive homicide units in the various district attorneys’ offices in the Commonwealth.
+If you have been charged with murder or manslaughter in Philadelphia, you need a serious, aggressive defense attorney to fight in your corner.

 The most important factor to recognize when you are charged with homicide is that your very life is on the line.
 In the case of murder in the first degree in Pennsylvania, the Commonwealth can seek either life in prison or the death penalty.